A. Kimberley McAllister: Academic career

 McAllister was trained as a developmental neurobiologist by Lawrence C. Katz and Donald C. Lo and studied the role for neurotrophins in regulating dendritic growth of pyramidal neurons in the developing visual cortex.
 During that time, she adapted biolistic transfection for use in transfecting neurons in organotypic slices.

 During the summer of 1998, she was a Grass Fellow in Neurophysiology at the Marine Biology Laboratory at Woods Hole.

 Her team made discoveries about the initial mechanisms of synapse formation.
 Her lab also studies how "immune" molecules, such as major histocompatibility complex I molecules and cytokines, regulate the initial establishment of synaptic connections during brain development as well as contribute to synapse loss in Alzheimer's disease.
 McAllister's team has led efforts to improve reproducibility in rodent models of maternal immune activation (MIA).
 Through the interdisciplinary Conte Center that she co-directs, her group has identified biomarkers in female mice before pregnancy and following MIA during gestation that predict susceptibility and resilience to schizophrenia- and autism-related behavioral and neurochemical alterations in offspring.

+In 2024 she was named as the inaugural Vice Provost for Research, Scholarly Inquiry, and Creative Activity at Wake Forest University in North Carolina.

 Service

-McAllister currently serves as a member of the finance committee for the Society for Neuroscience.
+In 2023 McAllister served on the finance committee for the Society for Neuroscience.

 Teaching

-McAllister has trained 10 pre-doctoral and 13 post-doctoral fellows and more than 60 undergraduates and 13 post-bacs.
-She has taught courses for both undergraduates and graduate students and is the founding director of the UC Davis Learning, Memory, and Plasticity (LaMP) Training Program.
+In 2018 McAllister had trained 10 pre-doctoral and 13 post-doctoral fellows.
+She has taught courses for both undergraduates and graduate students and she was the founding director of the UC Davis Learning, Memory, and Plasticity (LaMP) Training Program.